LibraStack/Match3-SDK/README.md

 ## :pencil: About

-A Match 3 game template with three implementations to fill the playing field.
-Use this project as a starting point for creating your own Match 3 game.
+The **Match 3 SDK** is designed to speed up the development of Match 3 games.
+Use the samples as a starting point for creating your own Match 3 game.

+### Unity Sample

+A Match 3 game sample with three implementations to fill the playing field.

 <table>
   <tr>